Outsourcing security with 1Password, Authy, and Privacy.com

 Okay - so it’s more like one-and-a-half baskets. 🤷🏻

-Authy, from the folks over at Twilio, provides a 2FA solution that’s more secure than SMS (I find this to be an interesting intersection, coming from Twilio, and I applaud.)
+Authy, from the folks over at Twilio, provides a 2FA solution that’s more secure than SMS.
 Unlike Google Authenticator, you can choose to back up your 2FA codes in case you lose or change your phone.
 (1Password offers 2FA functionality as well - but, you know, redundancies.)

 With Authy, your back up is encrypted with your password, similarly to how 1Password works.
 This makes it the second password you can’t forget, if you don’t want to lose access to your codes.
 If you reset your account, they all go away.
 I can deal with remembering two passwords; I’ll take that trade.